Economists agree on more than you think

 I argue that neither of these is true.
 When we poll elite economists on their views on salient policy questions, on most questions they have a consensus, but with low confidence in it.

 The University of Chicago’s Initiative on Global Markets polls a panel of elite American economists1 on salient policy questions every few weeks.
 Imagine them in a room.
-On about four out of five questions, there is a majority answer.
-That is to say, for only a fifth of questions there is no majority answer.
+On about three out of four questions, more than half the panel takes the same side.
+That is to say, for only a quarter of questions there is no majority direction.

-On the median question2 about 70% lean one way.
-But of the others, 30% are uncertain and only 9% disagree.
+On the median question2, about 63% lean one way, 30% are uncertain, and only 7% lean the other way.
 Most economists who aren’t part of the majority don’t disagree, they just don’t have a view.
 This complicates the view that economists don’t have a point of view.
 They do have a view for the majority of questions the panel asks!

 The chart below plots all 629 questions by strength of consensus.
 A few familiar examples are labeled to give a sense of the scale.